devrev/airdrop-template/README.md

 # Airdrop snap-in template

 This GitHub repository provides a template with example code to implement an Airdrop snap-in.
+The template includes a sample implementation of the Snap-in, which imports todo lists, todos and users from into DevRev.

 ## Prerequisites